fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 try to keep this status - which is likely to doom your startup long-term.

-Also, there is a couple of traits to get right, the most fundamental one being 'opennes to invention'.
+Also, there is a couple of traits to get right, the most fundamental one being 'openness to invention'.
 The reason is that it is impossible to get everything right from the get go - continue to innovate, and you will get things working eventually.